Batman110391/semi-automatic-sort/README.md

 ## Installation

-To use **Array Sort Criteria** in your project, run:
+To use **Sort Array Criteria** in your project, run:

 ```
-npm install array-sort-criteria
+npm install sort-array-criteria
 or
-yarn add array-sort-criteria
+yarn add sort-array-criteria
 ```

 ## Usage